Quasiperiodic solutions of the generalized SQG equation: Strategy of the proof and the structure of the monograph

-\paragraph{ {Loss of derivatives and the Nash-Moser scheme}.} As a rule of thumb in usual perturbative problems, the invertibility of the linearized operator $ d_i\mathcal{F}_{\text{gSQG}}(i)$ in \eqref{newton_intro} would rely on the invertibility of the linear part: assuming that the contribution of the perturbative part is negligible.
-While looking for an embedding $i$ in Sobolev spaces $H^{s}(\mathbb{T}^{\nu+1})$ (for large $s\gg 1$), it is not trivial whether the operator $L$ can be invertible between two fixed Sobolev spaces.
+As a rule of thumb in usual perturbative problems, the invertibility of the linearized operator $ d_i\mathcal{F}_{\text{gSQG}}(i)$ in \eqref{newton_intro} would rely on the invertibility of the linear part: assuming that the contribution of the perturbative part is negligible .
+While looking for an embedding $i$ in Sobolev spaces $H^{s}(\mathbb{T}^{\nu+1})$ {$H^s(\mathbb{T}^{\nu+1})$} (for large $s\gg 1$), it is not trivial whether the operator $L$ can be invertible between two fixed Sobolev spaces.
 However, the classical KAM theory tells us that the invertibility of $L$ can be achieved depending on the frequency vector $\overline{\omega}$.
 Indeed, for the frequency vectors that satisfy the so-called "Melnikov condition" with some $\gamma,\tau>0$:

 one can formally invert $L$ using the Fourier series, that is,